Mental Health Information and Resources

 Canadian Mental Health Association, BC Division

 Visit www.cmha.bc.ca or call 1-800-555-8222 (toll-free in BC) or 604-688-3234 (in Greater Vancouver) for information and community resources on mental health or any mental illness.
-You can also learn more about two helpful programs:

 Call 811 or visit www.healthlinkbc.ca to access free, non-emergency health information for anyone in your family, including mental health information.
-Through 811, you can also speak to a registered nurse about symptoms you’re worried about, or talk with a pharmacist about medication questions.
+Through 811, you can also speak with a registered nurse about symptoms you’re worried about, or speak with a pharmacist about medication questions.

 BC Bereavement Helpline Visit www.bcbh.ca or call toll free at 1-877-779-2223 for confidential service that connects you to grief and loss support services within BC.